snowdog/snowdog/README.md

 - ⚡ Fun fact: ...
 -->

-With over 17 years of experience in web development, I'm a CEO of Snowdog, a leading digital agency that specializes in unified commerce solutions.
+With over 17 years of experience in web development, I'm a CEO of [Snowdog](https://snow.dog), a leading digital agency that specializes in unified commerce solutions.
 I have been recognized as a Magento Master Maker four times for my contributions to the open source community and the Magento ecosystem.
 I am also a former board member of the Magento Association and vice president of the Meet Magento Association, where I have been actively involved in organizing and supporting international e-commerce events and initiatives.
+Currently supporter of [Mage-OS Magento Distribution](https://mage-os.org).

 ### More stuff 😄